 Q: Will my name appear in the Commencement program?

-A: Only students who have registered to participate in the Commencement ceremony by April 7 will be included in the Commencement program.
-Students who register after April 7 will not be listed in the program.
+Students who have registered to participate in the Commencement ceremony by April 6 will be included in the Commencement program.
+Students who register after April 6 will not be listed in the program.

 Q: Will I be listed as honors in the program?

-A: The Commencement program will recognize students who register for the ceremony that are graduating with honors.
-Since the Commencement program is printed before Spring term grades are recorded, honors designations for Spring term ceremony participants are identified based on their cumulative GPA as of April 8, 2021.
-Summer and Fall Term 2020 participants are identified based on their cumulative GPA at the time of their graduation.
+A: The Commencement program will recognize students who register for the ceremony who are graduating with honors.
+Since the Commencement program is printed before Spring Term grades are recorded, honors designations for Spring Term ceremony participants are identified based on their cumulative GPA as of April 6, 2022.
+Summer and Fall 2021 Term participants are identified based on their cumulative GPA at the time of their graduation.

-If your Summer 2021 grades drop your GPA below the requirements for honors designation, honors status will not be reflected on your final diploma or transcript.
+If your Spring 2022 grades drop your GPA below the requirements for honors designation, honors status will not be reflected on your final diploma or transcript.

 Q: Do honors students get cords for graduation?